 LLNL’s Center for Applied Scientific Computing (CASC) develops world-class software for scientific computing, with a focus on scaling to the world’s largest machines.
-CASC software includes math libraries (hypre, SUNDIALS), language tools (ROSE, Babel), partial differential equations (PDEs) software frameworks (Overture, SAMRAI, MFEM), and other tools and benchmarks.
+CASC software includes math libraries (hypre, SUNDIALS, XBraid), language tools (ROSE, Babel), partial differential equations (PDEs) software frameworks (Overture, SAMRAI, MFEM), and other tools and benchmarks.

 Proxy applications are applications meant to represent the HPC workload we care about, while still being small enough to easily understand and try out new ideas.
 LLNL is one of several DOE labs building proxy apps, such as LULESH, UMT, and Mulard, as a way to build a two-way communication pipeline with vendors and researchers about how to evaluate trade-offs in future architectures and software development methods.
 Next-generation simulation algorithms are also being explored in LLNL-developed research codes, such as BLAST.

 LLNL deployed a Linux cluster in 2002 that peaked at #3 on the TOP500 list and has been committed to supporting the Linux ecosystem at the high end of commodity computing ever since.
 Administrators of Linux clusters will find an array of robust tools developed at LLNL for platform management (FreeIPMI, pdsh, Whatsup), authentication (Munge), and I/O analysis (LMT, IO Watchdog).